Could Capital Gains Tax Be About to Change?

 How the system changed in 1999

 From 1985 to 1999, Australia used indexation and averaging to account for inflation and smooth out large one-off gains.
 In 1999, that system was largely replaced with the discount model we still use today.
-Treasury says the change was intended to simplify the system and improve international competitiveness, but it also created a much cleaner and more generous concession for long-term gains.
+The change was intended to simplify the system and improve international competitiveness, but it also created a much cleaner and more generous concession for long-term gains.
+That is the version now under scrutiny.

 Why CGT is being debated again in 2026

-Second, the federal Budget is scheduled for 12 May 2026, and there has been growing speculation that possible CGT changes may be considered as part of the broader tax and housing conversation.
+The inquiry is looking at how the discount affects housing, productivity, investment behaviour and the distribution of tax benefits.
+There has been growing speculation that possible CGT changes may be considered as part of the broader tax and housing conversation.
 That does not mean a change has already happened.
-It means the issue is live, politically relevant, and being actively examined.
+It means the issue is live, and being actively examined.

 Why the housing market is part of the conversation

 The CGT discount matters in housing because it affects the after-tax return investors can make on capital growth.
 If you reduce the tax paid on long-term gains, you increase the appeal of holding appreciating assets, especially residential property in a market where supply is already constrained.
 That is one reason critics argue the current system has encouraged capital to flow into existing housing stock rather than into more productive parts of the economy.
-The Senate committee’s terms of reference reflect exactly that concern.

 That said, anyone claiming CGT reform alone will “fix housing” is overselling it.
 Housing affordability in Australia is shaped by far more than tax settings.
 Supply constraints, planning bottlenecks, infrastructure, construction costs and population growth are all part of the equation.
 CGT is one lever.
 It is not the whole machine.